gallantries/gallantries.github.io/handbook.md

 title: Handbook to organize a Gallantries event
 ---

-We're thrilled you choose to run a Gallantries event.
+We're thrilled you've choosen to run a Gallantries event!

 We hope this guide will help you navigate the logistics of the event organization.
 If anything is unclear or you have more questions, feel free to add comments in [GitHub]({{ site.github.repository_url }}/issues/new), or reach out to us at [{{ site.email|replace:'@','[at]' }}](mailto:{{ site.email }}) directly.
 We're here to help!